lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 -   What are the risks of social engineering and how do we prevent them?
 -   can change processes be deliberative and participatory; can they be representative of the majority, that is, respectful of democratic principles?
 How can we integrate into dominant narratives of change those visions coming from non-dominant groupings, as well as non-scientific experts?
 -   What are the inherent pitfalls and dangers of processes of change – for democracy?
--   What would realistic, feasible constructions of alterna-tive social systems and lifestyles look like; what new leitmotifs would we need to guide change towards such systems?
+-   What would realistic, feasible constructions of alternative social systems and lifestyles look like; what new leitmotifs would we need to guide change towards such systems?
 -   How do we achieve success in reframing climate change as a social and deep systemic problem, rather than a technical problem to be fixed?

 ## Cornerstone 4 : Interpretation and subjective sense making

 **The fourth transformative cornerstone – interpretation and subjective sense making – confronts the personal and collective values, beliefs, assumptions, interests, worldviews, hopes,  needs  and  desires  that  underlie  people’s  experiences  of  and  responses  –  or  lack  of  responses  –  to  processes  of  global  change.**

-These  are  the  component  elements of the interpretative processes that shape personal narratives  and  social  discourses  about  the  nature  of  the  world and the environment, as well as the nature and need for transformation towards global sustainability. this fourth transformative  cornerstone  challenges  social  scientists  to  make  sense  of  the  ingrained  assumptions  and  associ-ated  blindspots  that  underlie  choices  and  priorities,  pre-vent awareness of that which needs to change, and keeps systems  deadlocked  in  spirals  of  inaction.  it  raises  questions about the nature and role of transformative learning in unlocking minds and motivations, and investigates the reasons for indifference, scepticism and denialism in the face of potentially cataclysmic processes of climate change
+These  are  the  component  elements of the interpretative processes that shape personal narratives  and  social  discourses  about  the  nature  of  the  world and the environment, as well as the nature and need for transformation towards global sustainability. this fourth transformative  cornerstone  challenges  social  scientists  to  make  sense  of  the  ingrained  assumptions  and  associated  blindspots  that  underlie  choices  and  priorities,  prevent awareness of that which needs to change, and keeps systems  deadlocked  in  spirals  of  inaction.  it  raises  questions about the nature and role of transformative learning in unlocking minds and motivations, and investigates the reasons for indifference, scepticism and denialism in the face of potentially cataclysmic processes of climate change